-Success in football: destiny or good luck?
+Success in football: fate or hard work?

 Understanding the process of how a player triumphs or not in his career is, undoubtedly, a complex thing to unveil.
 After all, who has never witnessed a talented player who did not make to pro level?
 Or even more surprising, someone which you barely saw a minimum glimpse of expertise but who, somehow, made his way up?!